 One or several midline or adjacent-to-the-midline pits or sinuses occur in the skin of the sacral region and may form a cavity, often containing hair.
 The lesion is usually asymptomatic; infected lesions are painful.

-Usually, one or more chronic draining sinuses persist and must be extirpated by excision and primary closure or, preferably, by an open technique (eg, cystotomy, marsupialization).
+Usually, one or more chronic draining sinuses persist and must be extirpated by excision and primary closure or by an open technique (eg, cystotomy, marsupialization).
+Minimally invasive techniques that use endoscopic or video assistance have also been used with some success but require specialized equipment and expertise.
 Antibiotics are typically not needed.

 Larger cysts may require a rotation flap to close the defect.

 The following English-language resource may be useful.
 Please note that THE MANUAL is not responsible for the content of this resource.

 American Society of Colon and Rectal Surgeons: Clinical practice guidelines for the management of pilonidal disease (2019)